Skip to Main Content

 Computing Facilities and Services: Summary

-There are a variety of facilities described throughout these pages.
-This is a summary, with pointers to the pages describing specifics.
-See the New Users section for documentation.
+A variety of facilities are described throughout these pages.
+This is a user-friendly summary with pointers to the pages describing specifics.
+See the New Users section for easy-to-follow documentation.
 In that section

 Linux Systems

-For specific hostnames and locations of the systems listed below, see Configurations of all generally-available Linux systems run by LCSR.
-Unless noted otherwise, our systems run current Ubuntu LTS (Long Terms Service).
+For specific hostnames and locations of the systems listed below, see Configurations of all generally available Linux systems run by LCSR.
+Unless noted otherwise, our systems run the current Ubuntu LTS (Long Terms Service).

-• Generally available (within CS) systems (iLab Cluster): available to grad students, researchers, undergraduate majors and undergraduates taking CS courses.
-For historical reasons this collection of systems is referred to as the “ilab.”
+• Generally available (within CS) systems (iLab Cluster): These systems are readily accessible to grad students, researchers, undergraduate majors, and undergraduates taking CS courses, ensuring you always have the necessary resources.
+For historical reasons, this system collection is called the “ilab.”

-• Over 50 desktop systems in Hill 248, 252, and 254. as well as in graduate student offices in Hill and CORE.
+• Over 50 desktop systems are available in Hill 248, 252, and 254, as well as in graduate student offices in Hill and CORE.
 16 or 32 GB with CUDA-compatible GPUs.
 Details and availability of ilab desktops.

-• Note for grad student offices: We find that most students prefer to use their own laptops in TA and RA offices.
-Thus by default we are providing displays and other support for laptops.
+• Note for grad student offices: Most students prefer laptops in TA and RA offices.
+Thus, by default, we provide Monitors and other support for laptops.
 We have desktop systems if you want them.
-Let us know if your need a different setup.
+Let us know if you need a different setup.

 • ilab.cs.rutgers.edu.
-Virtual address pointing to a set of 4 multi-user systems, with 1 TB of memory, up to 96 vcores, and 8 Nvidia A4000 GPUs each.
+Virtual address pointing to 4 multi-user systems, with 1 TB of memory, up to 96 cores, and 8 Nvidia A4000 GPUs each.

 • ilabU.cs.rutgers.edu.
-This system is used to test new LTS versions of the Ubuntu operating system.
-Currently it has Ubuntu 22.04, while our other systems have Ubuntu 22.04. iLabU is a system with 256G of memory, 48 vcores, and 8 Nvidia 2080 TI GPUs.
+This system tests new LTS versions of the Ubuntu operating system.
+Currently, it has Ubuntu 22.04, while our other systems have Ubuntu 22.04. iLabU has 256G of memory, 48 cores, and 8 Nvidia 2080 TI GPUs.

 • Data science tools.
 Spark and map-reduce are available on all of our systems.
 Jupyter notebooks are supported.

-• Researchers should avoid large CPU usage during times with peak instructional use on the iLab servers (host names starting with ilab) and the systems in student public areas.
+• Researchers should avoid large CPU usage during peak instructional use on the iLab servers (host names starting with ilab) and the systems in student public areas.

-• Limits: There are limits to memory and GPU usage on iLab cluster.
-If you’re running long jobs or GPU intensive jobs, please See Limits Enforced on CS Machines and Scheduler for GPU Jobs
+• Limits: Memory and GPU usage on the iLab cluster are limited.
+If you’re running long jobs or GPU-intensive jobs, please See Limits Enforced on CS Machines and Scheduler for GPU Jobs

-• Faculty office desktops: these systems in faculty offices, with up to 32 GB of memory and not part of iLab cluster.
+• Faculty desktops: these systems in some faculty offices, with up to 32 GB of memory, are not part of the iLab cluster.

-• Faculty servers: are 2 Ubuntu linux VMs, not part of iLab cluster.
+• Faculty servers: are 2 Ubuntu Linux VMs, not part of the iLab cluster.
 These are intended primarily so that faculty can do grading and other tasks on systems to which only faculty have access.
 Connect to faculty.cs.rutgers.edu.

-• General Research systems, also part of iLab cluster, available to faculty, grad students, and other researchers. rlab1.cs.rutgers.edu – rlab4.cs.rutgers.edu.
-Systems intended for jobs using GPUs and/or large memory.
+• General research systems, also part of the iLab cluster, are available to faculty, grad students, and other researchers. rlab1.cs.rutgers.edu – rlab4.cs.rutgers.edu.
+Systems intended for jobs using GPUs and large memory.
 512 GB of memory (except rlab1, which is 1.5 TB), 95 cores, 8 Nvidia 1080TI GPU.
 Jobs on these systems use the Slurm scheduler to allocate GPUs and memory.

-• Private Research systems, available to faculty and their own groups.
-These are additional systems run by researchers that are not available to the general community and not part of iLab cluster.
+• Private research systems are available to faculty and their groups.
+These additional systems run by researchers are unavailable to the general community and not part of the iLab cluster.
 Most of them use Ubuntu Linux.
 Many of them have GPUs

 • Web hosting: You can put HTML and other files intended for web access in your public_html directory, located in /common/web/$USER.
 They will be visible as people.cs.rutgers.edu/username.
 See Publishing web pages or CS Homepage Manager for more info.
 We also maintain a WordPress system for project web pages.